obsiwitch/obsiwitch/public/posts/04_webscraping.md

 Once all the image fetches have been resolved, we retrieve the next page URL, append the `#monkey` anchor to it and redirect the browser to it.
 The userscript then executes again on the new page because it also matches the `@match` rule of the script.

-You might also want to add a delay between your requests to avoid overloading the web server.
-The example below waits 5 seconds before redirecting to the next page.
+You might also want to add a delay between your requests to avoid overloading the web server and/or getting your IP blocked.
+The example below waits 5 seconds (arbitrarily) before redirecting to the next page.

 ```js
 // ...